peterKannam/CompositeIndicators.jl/README.md

 - `aggregate!`: aggregate the normalized indicators according to the structure

 ## Basic Example: Chicago Environmental Justice Index
 Methods description and dataset can be found [here](https://www.chicago.gov/city/en/depts/cdph/supp_info/Environment/cumulative-impact-assessment.html).
-An example demostrating more of the functionality of `CompositeIndicators.jl` can be found [later on this page]() and in [interactive notebook form]().
+An example demostrating more of the functionality of `CompositeIndicators.jl` can be found in `examples\CEJI_Example.jl`.
+The outputs for this example can be found in `examples\CEJI_Example_Output`.
 ```julia
 include("src\\CompositeIndicators.jl")